Last Updated on

 So, it is essential to know the correct method to detect such issues and resolve beforehand.

-Romer scale attachment in some of the compasses helps in assessing the distance based on the tomographic principle of distance measurement.
+Romer scale attachment in some compasses helps in assessing the distance based on the tomographic principle of distance measurement.

 Compasses are often more effective navigation aid than modern day GPS.
 However, it only works in your favor if you genuinely know how to use a compass properly.